Why Intel Stock Is Skyrocketing Today

 *Stock Advisor returns as of February 7, 2025

 Johnny Rice has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Intel, Nvidia, and Taiwan Semiconductor Manufacturing.
-The Motley Fool recommends the following options: short February 2025 $27 calls on Intel.
+The Motley Fool has positions in and recommends Advanced Micro Devices, Intel, Nvidia, and Taiwan Semiconductor Manufacturing.
+The Motley Fool recommends Broadcom and recommends the following options: short February 2025 $27 calls on Intel.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.